 Changes in the returns to experience (age) implied a non negligible unequalizing effect on the earnings distribution during the period 1986-1992.
 A brief explanation is in order.
-Changes in the returns to experience within family categories (head, spouses and rest) did not have a clear effect on the earnings distribution of each category.
-For instance, the Gini coefficient for heads does not significantly change when the 1992 experience parameters of the wage equation are used to simulate earnings in 1986.
+Changes in the returns to experience within categories (head, spouses and rest) did not have a clear effect on the earnings distribution of each category.
+For instance, the Gini coefficient for heads does not significantly change when the 1992 experience parameters of the wage equation are used to simulate earnings in 1986 (from 37.9 to 38.1).
 The same is true for the other categories.
 However, recall from section 2 that changes in returns to experience between 1986 and 1992 tended to increase wages for heads and decrease them for spouses.
-Since heads are mostly men and spouses are nearly exclusively women, those changes implied an inequality-increasing effect.20
+Since heads are mostly men and spouses are nearly exclusively women, those changes implied an inequality-increasing effect.
+An opposite pattern shows up between 1992 and 1998, thus implying an equalizing effect.